A Quick Escape to the Makana Region

 This walking tour ends off at the Cathedral of St Michael and St George.
 The Cathedral is home of the Anglican Diocese of Makhanda and is situated at the intersection of High Street and Hill Street.
 The interior of the Cathedral will tell a story of many generations that had a hand in building this iconic structure – taking a period of 160 years to complete.
 A brochure of the full history is available to you upon entrance into the Cathedral.

 Later on the day, you can take a gentle drive into the township for lunch at the local taverns, tshisa nyamas and eating houses to get the complete and authentic experience of Makhanda.

 To wrap up the day, enjoy sundowners at beautiful and trendy Major Fraser’s Craft Bar and Eatery: www.oppositethearch.co.za/major-frasers.

 Enjoy your breakfast and then take a drive to Riebeek East, a mere 39 km west of Makhanda, to visit the quaint village’s historic church.

-The caretaker for the historic Riebeek East church, Gavin Blamire is always happy to give visitors a guided walk of the church which holds special significance in the History of the Nederduitse Gereformeerde Kerk (Dutch Reform Church) in South Africa.
-You can contact Gavin Blamire on: firstname.lastname@example.org
+This Riebeek East Church holds special significance in the History of the Nederduitse Gereformeerde Kerk (Dutch Reform Church) in South Africa.
+For more information email: email@example.com

 On your way back from Riebeek East, make a turn to Temba Private Game Reserve and visit Temba Lodge, a luxury farmhouse originally belonging to Piet Retief.
 It is situated 12km outside Makhanda in a game reserve ideal for bird watching, hiking and game drives.